pactflow/ci-cd-workshop/set_up_ci/02_configure_the_builds_in_travis_ci.md

 ".
 Click on the example-consumer item, and it will take you to the Travis build page.
 1. Click on "More options" > "Trigger build" > "Trigger custom build".
 The build will fail with an authentication error when it tries to publish the pact - that's expected.
 We need to update the environment variables to point it at your new Pactflow account.

+## Expected state by the end of this step

+Both consumer and provider builds failing with authentication errors.

 [Next](./03_configure_consumer_and_provider.md)

 [travis-ci]: https://travis-ci.com